 In the morning I flew with the now deceased Mittelholzer over the snowy whiteness of the Alps.

-In the afternoon we piled into the no less crystalline whiteness of one of the best women's clinics in Switzerland.
+In the afternoon we piled in to the no less crystalline whiteness of one of the best women's clinics in Switzerland.

-In the morning, we had been amusing ourselves.
+In the morning, we'd been amusing ourselves.

 In the afternoon, we 'earned back' that opportunity we had taken to amuse ourselves.